MaxMyzer/NexRad-Level-II-Creator/README.md

 # FAQs:
 Q: Why Python?
 WHY????

 A: I am lazy.
 I started this so I could get GR2 Analyst 3 UDPs to process on every SAILS sweep.

-Q: I hate how you are doing this
+Q: I hate how you are doing this.

 A: So do I, and that isn't a question.

 Q: Why are so many things missing?
 A: I haven't done them yet.

 Q: When will you do them?

 A: I don't know.

 Q: Can I contribute

 A: yes please.